 [signature]

-If you’ve followed up a few times, but you aren’t getting traction, there are a few ways you can change tactics and appeal to your audience differently.
-These cold email follow-up templates are designed to contrast with your initial efforts:
+If you’ve followed up a few times without traction, change tactics and appeal to your audience differently.
+These templates contrast with your initial efforts:

 Hi [name],